Fighting Bias With Board Games

 You may have to think a bit harder about that.
 For years, mainstream accounts of history have largely ignored or forgotten the scientific contributions of women and people of color.

-This is where Buffalo — a card game designed by Dartmouth University's Tiltfactor Lab — comes in.
+This is where Buffalo — a card game designed by Dartmouth College's Tiltfactor Lab — comes in.
 The rules are simple.
 You start with two decks of cards.
 One deck contains adjectives like Chinese, tall or enigmatic; the other contains nouns like wizard or dancer.

 Draw one card from each deck, and place them face up.
 And then all the players race to shout out a real person or fictional character who fits the description.